Customer dashboards overview

 Cohort Performance dashboard

-Additionally, this dashboard offers a Compare cohorts view that allows you to compare the weighted average of any given metric within a given range side by side for different products or segments.
-Using this view, compare up to 10 products across any cohort KPI.
+This dashboard also includes a Compare cohorts view, which lets you compare the weighted average of any metric across a specified range for different products or segments.
+You can compare up to 10 products across any cohort KPI.

 Metrics dropdown